 render

-method converts exception into the form of the HTTP response to the browser.
-The base class generates a response by default but users can also check the nature of exception to return own custom response:
+method converts exceptions into the form of the HTTP response to the browser.
+The base class generates a response by default but users can also check the nature of an exception to return their custom response:

 /**